jnozzi/cocoadev.com/markdown/OFRegularExpressionMatch.md

-Part of General/OmniFoundation.
-Enumerates matches returned by General/OFRegularExpression objects.
+Part of OmniFoundation.
+Enumerates matches returned by OFRegularExpression objects.

-For more information, see General/OFRegularExpression.
+For more information, see OFRegularExpression.